howerj/libforth/libforth.md

 * immediate

-In most forths the "immediate" word goes after a words definition instead of inside it like this:
+In most Forths the "immediate" word goes after a words definition instead of inside it like this:

         : word ... ; immediate

 Instead of how this interpreter does it:

         : word immediate ... ;

 This behavior will not be changed.